SysManSquad/sysmansquadblogdev/content/posts/2021-02-09-access-public-github-repo-feeds-in-power-automate/index.md

               </p>

               <p>
                 [Power Automate](https://flow.microsoft.com) is an excellent tool that can monitor for changes, run actions on a schedule, process events, or just run a multi-step process when you hit a button.
-It does all of this with you having to write no, or minimal, code by using <strong>Service Connectors</strong> and abstracting out <strong>Events</strong> and <strong>Actions</strong> that you might need to take.
+It does all of this with you having to write no, or minimal, code by using **Service Connectors** and abstracting out **Events** and **Actions** that you might need to take.
 This post assumes that you are somewhat familiar with Power Automate, for an introduction to Power Automate, check out this [Microsoft Docs Article](https://docs.microsoft.com/en-us/power-automate/getting-started), or this [Microsoft Learn Course](https://go.microsoft.com/fwlink/p/?linkid=2018566) on Automate.
               </p>

               <p>